wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_sendTransaction.md

 ---
-title: ftm:eth_sendTransaction \[POST\] {disallowed}
+title: eth_sendTransaction  {disallowed} - Fantom
-description: Creates new message call transaction or a contract creation, if the datafield contains code.
+description: Example code for the eth_sendTransaction  {disallowed} json-rpc method. Сomplete guide on how to use eth_sendTransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters